clubmaster/ClubFormExtraBundle/README.md

         resources:
             - "ClubFormExtraBundle:Default:fields.html.twig"

+Of you can just add the following to the top of your template:
+{% form_theme form 'ClubFormExtraBundle:Default:fields.html.twig' %}

 Remember if you use the tinymce form, you will properly want to disble form validation:

 <form novalidate="true">